 Thyroid disorders greatly under-diagnosed: One study found that about 10% of people

-had undiagnosed thyroid disorders, mostly hyperthyroidism, but also ...read more »
+had undiagnosed thyroid disorders, mostly hyperthyroidism...read more »

 Misdiagnosed weight-related causes of infertility: A woman's weight status